 What do you want in a partner?
 This varies for everyone, but most want someone that shares their interests (music, hobbies, etc.), has a good sense of humor, cares about others, and other likable qualities.
 This question is an important one so that you know what to look for but don’t kick someone out of your life because they are missing one or two small things on the list.
 You may miss out on “the one” because he had blue eyes instead of the green you were looking for.
 If they’re missing something huge, however, like not being empathetic to your mental health (or other major) needs, then, by all means, let that one go.

 Another big question is: why do you think you are not worth love and/or a loving partner?
 This is where the work on your self- esteem, and self-worth comes in.
 It may require therapy and there is no shame in that.
-My therapist was incredible and I am so glad that I went.
 Some of my work in therapy centered on this topic.
 Even if therapy isn’t for you, the work you do to improve your self-esteem and self-worth will pay off in many areas in your life, not just in romance.
 There are workbooks and journals that you can use to help make these changes.

 Making The Changes Work (And Stick!)